openai/openai-cookbook/README.md

 An example of how to use embeddings for search is shown in [Semantic_text_search_using_embeddings.ipynb](examples/Semantic_text_search_using_embeddings.ipynb).

-In more advanced search systems, the the cosine similarity of embeddings can be used as one feature among many in ranking search results.
+In more advanced search systems, the cosine similarity of embeddings can be used as one feature among many in ranking search results.

 #### Recommendations